Memories of Murder: Plot

-In 2003, the crimes remain unsolved and Park is now a father and businessman.
-He passes by the first crime scene and stops to view the spot where the victim was found.
-A young girl tells him about a man she had seen there before who said he was reminiscing about something he had done there a long time ago.
-Park asks the girl what the man looked like, and she tells him that he had a "normal" face, and was someone who looked very ordinary.
-The film ends as Park looks straight at the camera, seemingly trying to spot the killer amongst the audience by using his eye contact method.
+In 2003, the crimes remain unsolved.
+Park has married Seol-yung and is now a father and businessman.
+He passes by the first crime scene and stops at the spot where the first victim was found.
+A young girl tells him she saw a man in the exact place, who was reminiscing about something he had done there a long time ago.
+Park asks the girl what the man looks like, and she answers he looks very ordinary, so much to the point where she is unable to describe any outstanding details.
+Shaken, Park stares into the camera.